 - Applicant must be a full-time undergraduate, graduate, or professional degree student enrolled in a degree-seeking program at the University of Minnesota

-- Applicant must be in the first or second year of his or her academic program and demonstrate a strong interest in and connection with China or its culture
+- Applicant must be in the first or second year of their academic program and demonstrate a strong interest in and connection with China or its culture

 - Applicant must be in good academic standing, with at least a 3.0 GPA, and show potential in their field